-(5.)
-Any other crime that cause the facility to be concerned for the safety or well-being of children or others.

-(V) The director shall determine if rehabilitation has occurred for individuals with criminal convictions outlined in (E) above that occurred more than five (5) years ago.
-The director shall document this rehabilitation for those that will be employed.

-(ii) All persons who provide direct care to children and are used in ratios twenty-four (24) hours or more in one month shall meet the same training requirements as the other staff.
-See chapter 7, Section 7.

-(iii) All staff, auxiliary staff, visitors, youth trainees and all other persons coming in contact with children in child care facilities shall demonstrate appropriate behaviors in the presence of children.

-(iv) The director shall be held responsible for the actions of any staff, auxiliary staff or youth trainee who has contact with children while the facility is operating.
+- (5.)
+Any other crime that cause the facility to be concerned for the safety or well-being of children or others. - (V) The director shall determine if rehabilitation has occurred for individuals with criminal convictions outlined in (E) above that occurred more than five (5) years ago.
+The director shall document this rehabilitation for those that will be employed. - (ii) All persons who provide direct care to children and are used in ratios twenty-four (24) hours or more in one month shall meet the same training requirements as the other staff.
+See chapter 7, Section 7. - (iii) All staff, auxiliary staff, visitors, youth trainees and all other persons coming in contact with children in child care facilities shall demonstrate appropriate behaviors in the presence of children. - (iv) The director shall be held responsible for the actions of any staff, auxiliary staff or youth trainee who has contact with children while the facility is operating.

-(a) Parents or guardians shall have unrestricted and immediate access to their children and any area of the facility where their child is located.

-(i) Locks can be used on doors to the facility if the following is in place:

-(A) A door bell or other means a parent can alert staff of their presence, which is maintained, operational and responded to immediately at all times the door is locked;

-(B) Recognized individuals or those who have identified themselves to the director, staff or auxiliary staff, will be granted immediate access to the facility; and

-(C) All panic hardware must be maintained and operational to allow exit from the interior of the building, as per the Fire Inspector's direction.

-(b) Parents shall be informed of all known and/or treated injuries that occur to their child while they are in care.

-(i) All inspection reports required as a condition for the licensing of the facility;
+- (a) Parents or guardians shall have unrestricted and immediate access to their children and any area of the facility where their child is located. - (i) Locks can be used on doors to the facility if the following is in place: - (A) A door bell or other means a parent can alert staff of their presence, which is maintained, operational and responded to immediately at all times the door is locked: - (B) Recognized individuals or those who have identified themselves to the director, staff or auxiliary staff, will be granted immediate access to the facility; and - (C) All panic hardware must be maintained and operational to allow exit from the interior of the building, as per the Fire Inspector's direction. - (b) Parents shall be informed of all known and/or treated injuries that occur to their child while they are in care. - (c) Parents have a right to the following information: - (i) All inspection reports required as a condition for the licensing of the facility;

-(iv) Information on obtaining complaint and compliance history of providers from the Department of Family Services; and

-(v) Documentation of director training.

-(d) Parents must be given a copy of written program policies, initially and when there are changes to the policy (changes to policy must be given to parents prior to implementation of new policy).
-Program policies must include the following:

-- (i) Phone number for facility;
+providers from ' / Information on obtaining complaint and compliance history of partment of Family Services; and (v) Documentation of director training. nges to nts must be given a copy of written program policies, initially and when to the policy (changes to policy must be given to parents prior to new policy).
+Program policies must include the following: (i) Phone number for facility; (ii) Discipline; (iii) Sick children in care; (iv) Administration of medication; wading pool if (v) Fone is Safety procedures outlining conditions for use of a swimming or used; services provid (vi) ded by t Administrative policy such as payment, hours of operation and he child care facility; (vii) The presence of any weapons on the premises; (viii) Any unusual policies (i.e. not celebrating birthdays or holidays); overnight care (ix) of child Information on sleeping arrangement and supervision when lren is provided; and (x) Emergency procedures as outlined in Section 12 (g) of this chapter; (xi) Complaint procedures for reporting concerns: (A) To the director; and (B) To the Department of Family Services;

-- (ii) Discipline;

-- (iii) Sick children in care;

-- (iv) Administration of medication;

-(v) Safety procedures outlining conditions for use of a swimming or wading pool if one is used;

-(vi) Administrative policy such as payment, hours of operation and services provided by the child care facility;

-- (vii) The presence of any weapons on the premises; - (viii) Any unusual policies (i.e. not celebrating birthdays or holidays);

-(ix) Information on sleeping arrangement and supervision when overnight care of children is provided;

-(x) Emergency procedures as outlined in Section 12 (g) of this chapter;

-- (xi) Complaint procedures for reporting concerns:

-- (A) To the director; and

-- (B) To the Department of Family Services;
+Menus;

+Staff:child ratio requirements;